A fish rots from the head down

 What's the meaning of the phrase 'A fish rots from the head down'?

 When an organization or state fails, it is the leadership that is the root cause.

 What's the origin of the phrase 'A fish rots from the head down'?

 This proverb is of ancient origin but precisely which of the ancients coined it is probably beyond our ken at this distant remove.

 Many countries lay claim to it.
-I've seen sources that place it in China, Russia, Poland, England, Greece and so on..., but usually with no evidence to substantiate those claims.
+I've seen sources that place it in China, Russia, Poland, England, Greece and so on, but usually with no evidence to substantiate those claims.
 A correspondent of mine has asserted that it was written in a Greek text by Erasmus, who died in 1546.
 That may be the case, but I've not been able to substantiate that claim.

-All of the early examples of the phrase in print in English prefer the 'a fish stinks from the head down' variant to 'a fish rots from the head down', which is more popular nowadays.
+All of the early examples of the phrase in print in English prefer the variant 'a fish stinks from the head down' to 'a fish rots from the head down', which is more popular nowadays.
 Those early examples all ignore the nations mentioned above and credit the term to the Turks.
 Sir James Porter's Observations on the religion, law, government, and manners of the Turks, 1768, includes this:

 The Turks have a homely proverb applied on such occasions: they say "the fish stinks first at the head", meaning, that if the servant is disorderly, it is because the master is so.

-Of course, the proverb isn't a lesson in piscine biology.
+The proverb isn't a lesson in piscine biology.
 The phrase appears to have been used in Turkey in a metaphorical rather than literal sense from the outset.
 That's just as well as, in reality, it is the guts of fish that rot and stink before the head.